uc-cdis/cloud-automation/kube/services/jenkins/README.md

   Note that cloud_automation/Jenkins/Pipelines/Backup defines a jenkins pipeline that will backup the jenkins filesystem database to S3 if properly configured
-* The jenkins-service sets up a public ELB that you can attach a domain name to
+* The jenkins-service sets up a public ELB that you can attach a domain name to.

-Take a look at deploy_jenkins.sh and the different .yaml files under kube/services/jenkins to get all the details.
+Take a look at `deploy_jenkins.sh` and the different .yaml files under kube/services/jenkins to get all the details.
+Use the `apply_service.sh` script to deploy the service to kubernetes with the same SSL cert used by the revproxy ELB.

 # Jenkins setup